flipperdevices/flipperzero-firmware/scripts/User/ReadMe.md

 ##
 Decode a .mb into .xbm:
 decode.py input_image output_image [width] [height]
-Dimensions are not stored in .bm so you need to specify.
+Dimensions are not stored in .bm so you need to specify If you have the meta.txt available for the animation set the dimensions will be in here.
+It may also be part of the directory name for the animation files as well.

 If you do not enter anything here it will assume 128x64.
 THIS WILL NOT ALWAYS BE CORRECT.

 ##